 Where a major potentially polluting spillage has occurred, immediate action will be taken to prevent the spillage entering surface water drains, watercourses or contaminating un-surfaced ground.
-The spillage shall be cleaned up immediately using absorbent materials, booms and drain blocks and the contaminated absorbent material placed in sealed containers; if any polluting substances leaves the site's boundary, the Environment Agency will be informed (these actions will also form part of the site's Emergency Plan).
-Any significant potentially polluting incidents will be recorded in the site diary and on an Event Log (EPP5.2).
+Any spillages are cleaned up immediately using absorbent materials, (booms and drain blocks in more serious cases) and the contaminated absorbent material placed in sealed containers; if any polluting substances leaves the site's boundary, the Environment Agency will be informed (these actions will also form part of the site's Emergency Plan).
+Any significant potentially polluting incidents will be recorded in the site diary and on an Evotix Event Log (EPP5.2).